Boloria eunomia

 Habitat

 Open acid bogs, fens, wet meadows, moist tundra, and willow seeps.
 In montane regions, damp subalpine and alpine meadows with Polygonum bistorta at 2250–2500 m elevation.
-Extremely stenotopic, limited by presence of specific associations.
+Extremely stenotopic, limited by presence of specific plant associations.
 Requires moist conditions with standing water or high water table.

 Distribution